gae123/sd2/README.md

 ## Troubleshooting
-1. Start the commaind as following `sd2 -l debug` to see what it is doing
+1. Start the commaind as following `sd2 -l debug run` to see what it is doing
+1. Try to ssh to the DHs.
+You should be able to ssh to any of them from a terminal in your EH.

 ## FAQ
 1. When I run docker directly on the MacOS why can't I just mount the MacOS